jgardner100/shell-typescript/README.md

 1. Ensure you have `bun (1.3)` installed locally
 1. Run `./jsh.sh` to run your program, which is implemented in `app/main.ts`.
-1. Run `codecrafters submit` to submit your solution to CodeCrafters.
-Test output will be streamed to your terminal.